October 26, 2022

 - BEARS: It’s pre-hibernation feeding season for black and grizzly bears which increases the chances of running into a bear on the trail.
 It is easy to surprise a bear that is focussed on feeding so make noise while hiking in bear territory.
 Be alert, make noise, carry bear spray and if you see a bear, back away slowly and leave the area.

-- Turbine Canyon and Forks backcountry campgrounds in Peter Lougheed Provincial Park are closed due to construction.
+- CLOSURE – Forks campground in Peter Lougheed Provincial Park is closed due to construction.

-- Highway 1 road construction 4 km east of Golden, resulting in extended 24 hour closure in effect from September 20 to December 1, 2021.
-Detour via Highway 93S and Highway 95.
+- Highway 1 road construction 4 km east of Golden – No daytime stoppages until September 26, 2022.
+Prepare for delays and weekday nighttime closures (10pm-7am).
+Extended 24 hour closure will be in effect beginning September 27.
+If necessary, detour via Highway 93S and Highway 95

 - For more information, check out Alberta 511 and Drive BC.